Joshua-A-Jacobs/ElevatorProject/README.md

 Example: Inputting "call 5 down" will bring the elevator to the fifth floor with the intention of going down.
 It will skip over this floor if it is currently going to a floor above you.
 Another example would be "call 0 up", this would be calling the elevator at the ground floor with the intention of going up.

+Lastly, you can input "exit" to quit out of the program.